 Terra Schramm

-As the Site Administrator for the North Carolina State Capitol, Terra Schramm oversees the museum functions of the Capitol and leads a small but mighty team in bringing North Carolina history to the people through public programs, exhibits, and onsite visitor services.
+As of 2024, Terra became the Public Information Officer for the NC Division of State Historic Sites.
+When working on this project, Terra was the Site Administrator for the North Carolina State Capitol, She oversaw the museum functions of the Capitol and led a small but mighty team in bringing North Carolina history to the people through public programs, exhibits, and onsite visitor services.
 She holds a BS and MA degree in Public History from East Carolina University and NC State University, respectively.
-Prior to her current role at the Capitol, Terra managed the tour program at the NC Executive Mansion.
+Prior to her role at the Capitol, Terra managed the tour program at the NC Executive Mansion.
 She has also worked at Mordecai Historic Park, Historic Oak View County Park, and the May Museum in Farmville, NC.
 Email Terra

 Natalie Rodriguez

-Natalie Rodriguez is currently the Tour Coordinator at the North Carolina State Capitol, and her responsibilities include planning and implementing educational programs.
+As of 2024, Natalie Rodriguez became the Associate Director of the NC African American Heritage Commission.
+When working on this project, Natalie was the Tour Coordinator at the North Carolina State Capitol, and her responsibilities included planning and implementing educational programs.
 Natalie attended the historically Black university, North Carolina Central University, for her undergraduate career and earned her B.A in History.
 She attended North Carolina State University’s Master program and earned her M.A. in Public History.
 She has interned with the National Park Service, The Greening Youth Foundation, and the North Carolina Department of Natural and Cultural Resources.
 While working at these institutions she became familiar with interpretation, collections, archives, and program planning.
 She has presented in the North Carolina African American Association of Museums and the North Carolina Museum Council’s Conference, and the Southeastern Museum Conference (SEMC).
 Natalie was also part of the first class to graduate from the SEMC Leadership Institute Fall of 2020.
 Email Natalie

 Kara Deadmon